Mdina & Rabat

 From the airport

-Malta airport is located 10 kilometers from Mdina and Rabat.
-Timetables can be found here.
+Malta airport is located 10 kilometers away from Mdina and Rabat.
+Check for timetables here.